cyborguk/cyborguk.github.io/_posts/2021-05-03-bash-productivity.md

 saved (history is saved in memory and written to the history file upon exit).
 Another annoyance can be that you may share a root shell with other administrators on a server, and important history gets lost because the history file is too small.
-I usually set a history file size of 10,000 entries to avoid losing an audit trail.
+I usually set a history file size of at least 10,000 entries to avoid losing an audit trail, or useful commands.

 ```
 shopt -s histappend